-For those of you that may encounter damaged devices due to Hurricane Harvey or Hurricane Irma, here are some quick DO‘s and DON’Ts for the best chances of data recovery on water damaged devices:
+For those of you that may encounter damaged devices due to Hurricane Florence, Harvey, or Hurricane Irma, here are some quick DO‘s and DON’Ts for the best chances of data recovery on water damaged devices:

 - DO leave the device ‘as is’.
 Don’t try and clean off excess dirt or debris that may have occurred in a flood or disaster.
 Wiping debris from drives and media can cause greater damage to the electronic components of the device.